Amy Mallon

-Amy Mallon (born April 21, 1970) is the head women's basketball coach at Drexel.
+Amy Mallon (born April 21, 1970) is an American women's basketball coach and former player, who is the current head coach of the Drexel Dragons women's basketball team.

 Coaching career

-On March 27, 2020, it was announced that Mallon would become the head coach of Drexel's Women's Basketball team, taking the helm from coach Denise Dillon after she accepted the head coaching position at Villanova.
+On March 27, 2020, it was announced that Mallon would become the head coach of Drexel's women's basketball team, taking the helm from coach Denise Dillon after she accepted the head coaching position at Villanova.